Namibia entry requirements for United States passport holders

 Valid passport

-Your passport must be valid for at least the length of your stay in Namibia.
-No specific 6-month validity rule applies, but airlines may enforce it — check with your carrier before departure.
+Your passport must be valid for at least the full duration of your stay in Namibia.
+No minimum validity beyond departure is required by Namibian law, but airlines may enforce a 6-month rule — check with your carrier.

 Required